bdjohnson529/bdjohnson529.github.io/python/flask/dash-in-flask.md

 ---
-title:  "Flask apps with Dash pages"
+title:  "Dash pages"
 layout: default
+topic: flask
+order: 4
-parent: Flask
+parent: Python
-parent_path: /python/flask/
+parent_path: /python/
 ---

 Dash is actually built on Flask.
 Each Dash app is actually an instance of a Flask application.
 This is great news for anyone who is familiar with one of the technologies because it means, in theory, the other will be similar.